zype/zype.github.io/api_docs/playlists.md

 ## Managing Playlist Relationships

 <p>Playlist Relationships allow you to create a parent / child relationship between two playlists.
 This is useful for nesting playlist content within OTT apps.
-For example, you could create a parent playlist called "Comedy" and nest child playlists undernearth called "Romantic Comedies" and "Slapstick Comedies" to provide a better user experience for your audience.
+For example, you could create a parent playlist called "Comedy" and nest child playlists underneath called "Romantic Comedies" and "Slapstick Comedies" to provide a better user experience for your audience.
 To manage Playlist Relationships, we use the <strong>parent_id</strong> and <strong>priority</strong> fields of a playlist.</p>

 Parameter | Function | Type
 --------- | -------- | ----